 The meetings of the Board of Trustees shall be held at least once every quarter and whenever convened by the Chairman and the Board may determine and regulate its own procedures.

-A quorum shall consist of not less than 50% of the total number of Trustees.
+A quorum shall consist of not less than 50% of all members in attendance..

 Appointment of Chairman and Deputy Chairman